valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 If you're following along on a Pi of your own I've outlined the steps to overclock your CM4 below.
 Otherwise you can skip to the results section below.

+**Warning** Just a reminder overclocking your device can cause damage to your device.
+Please use caution and do your own research for settings that are safe.

-1. Open the below file in a text editor like nano.
+1. Open the below file
     - `sudo nano /boot/firmware/config.txt`
-2. At the end of the file add this section below the `[all]` tag.
+2. At the end of the file add this section below the `[all]` tag
     ```
     [all]
     over_voltage=8
     arm_freq=2200
     ```
-3. Save with cmd + x, y, enter
-4. Restart the Pi and log back in `sudo restart now`
+3. Restart the Pi and log back in `sudo restart now`

 We've just increased the speed of the Pi by 47% by raising the clock speed from 1.5Ghz to 2.2Ghz.
 Now lets re-run our test and see how things look!